alchemyplatform/aa-sdk/site/packages/aa-core/provider/dropAndReplaceUserOperation.md

 # dropAndReplaceUserOperation

 Attempts to drop and replace an existing user operation by increasing fees.
-The fee replacement logic sets the `maxPriorityFee` and `maxPriorityFeePerGas` to the `max(current_estimate, prev_uo * 1.1)` (ie. the current max fee or 110% of the previous fee).
+The fee replacement logic sets the `maxPriorityFee` and `maxPriorityFeePerGas` to the `max(current_estimate, prev_uo * 1.1)` (i.e. the current max fee or 110% of the previous fee).

 ## Usage